slifin/breeze/README.md

 ## About

-Chirp is a habit based framework that encourages the communication of code intent.
+Signal is a habit based framework that encourages the communication of code intent.

 ## Name Things